weekendesk/kubernetes-the-hard-way/docs/05-kubernetes-configuration-files.md

 ## Distribute the Kubernetes Configuration Files

-Copy the appropriate `kubelet` and `kube-proxy` kubeconfig files to each worker instance:
+Copy the appropriate `kubelet` and `kube-proxy` kubeconfig files to each node:

+Copy the appropriate certificates and private keys to each node instance.
+In the following, replace:
+* ${node} by node-1, node-2 or node-3
+* ${node-public-ip} by the public ip of the node
 ```
-for instance in worker-0 worker-1 worker-2; do
-  gcloud compute scp ${instance}.kubeconfig kube-proxy.kubeconfig ${instance}:~/
+scp -i ~/.ssh/k8s-hard-way.pem ${node}.kubeconfig kube-proxy.kubeconfig ubuntu@${node-public-ip}:~/
-done
 ```

 Next: [Generating the Data Encryption Config and Key](06-data-encryption-keys.md)